-How a new vaccine is developed, approved, and manufactured
+How a new vaccine is developed, approved,

 The U.S. Food and Drug Administration (FDA) sets rules for the four phases of clinical research so that researchers can learn about the effects of new therapies while keeping volunteers safe.
-This includes trials of new vaccines to protect against infection; reconsiders allower to the reciprocubit had while furn.
+This includes trials of new vaccines to protect against infection; researchers always test vaccines with adults first